[?] Subscribe To This Site

 • There is evidence of Angoras in the United States as early as 1840.
 They were still called Angolas in America at the time.

-Whoever saw angoras for the first time could immediately see the advantages of spinning the angora wool and making your own light-weight but exceedingly warm garments.
+Any who saw angoras for the first time could immediately recognize the advantages of spinning the angora wool and making your own light-weight but exceedingly warm garments.
 And with angora rabbits coming in small packages (as compared, for example, to a mohair goat) that could be fed and cared for easily, two things were bound to happen.

 Angora wool is warm.
 100% Angora wool is almost too warm, and may not have enough body for some uses, since it is woven loosely.
 Since the 1700’s, the Angora fiber yarn has been offered as both 100% angora, but also as a blend with sheep wool and/or cotton fibers.